estelita24601/final-project-5001/README.md

 ### Major Challenges

 * The first major hurdle was figuring out what a post request was and how to handle them.
 At first, I could only send a post request if the user hit a submit button after every change, and it would send information about every single input element on the page which was harder to process.
 When I started to better understand how `<input>` and `<form>` worked I was able to set up my HTML page to send smaller and easier to understand post requests whenever the user interacted with the website.

-* The hardest bug to fix was the website crashing or malfunctioning whenever the user refreshed the page.
+* The hardest bug to figure out was the website crashing or malfunctioning whenever the user refreshed the page.
 I realized the website was sending the previous post request a second time whenever refreshing, and it seemed the conventional fix was to use JavaScript to override Flask's default behavior.
 Then I realized instead of preventing duplicate requests from being made I could have my program just ignore those duplicate requests.
 I used a JSON file to save the most recent post request so it could be compared to the next post request sent.

 ### Example Run